kuhlwilm/rareCAGA/README.md

 ## Scripts
-Note that only the script *fulltest.R* is relevant for performing the test itself, as well as *spatial_test.arr*, while the other scripts serve as information on how data was processed.\
+Note that only the script *fulltest.R* is relevant for performing the test itself, as well as *spatial_test.arr*. *preproc.sh* is a proprocessing script from raw fastq data, while the other scripts only serve as information on how data was processed.\
 The scripts are the following:

 <b>filtering.R</b>: A VCF file (generated using snpAD) containing genotypes from fecal samples is parsed into R with bcftools, filtered and turned into a simplified genotype matrix of alleles with an acceptable confidence ("medium quality filtering", see the main paper for details).